povidanius/UFDM/README.md

 - We also conducted permutation tests with a sample size of n = 375 (under the same configuration as in the paper).
 The [empirical power table](https://github.com/povidanius/UFDM/blob/main/UFDM_empirical_power_n_375.pdf).

 **Feature extraction:**
 - smaller decay (**WD = 0.1** - as in published experiments) performs better; large WD tends to over-regularise informative directions.
+For this task UFDM was effective for larger d (up to 1300).

 ## Citation